The Bankrate promise

-- There are 10 million EVs on the road.
-(S&P Global)
+- There are 26 million EVs on the road globally.
+(IEA)

 Key electric car facts

 Electric vehicles are not a passing trend; they become more affordable each year and consumers are becoming more comfortable with the idea of plugging in instead of fueling up.
-A recent survey by Consumer Reports found that 71 percent of U.S. drivers would consider buying an EV in the future.
-One third of the respondents said an EV would be their next purchase.
+A recent survey by Consumer Reports found that more than one-third of Americans would “definitely” or “seriously consider buying an electric vehicle if they were to purchase a new car today.
 Other interesting electric car facts include:

 - The first electric vehicle was created in 1832.
 (Energy.gov)

-- An EV would cost only $1 in energy to travel the same distance as a gallon of gas, which currently averages $3.04.
-(Energy.gov)
+- An EV would cost only $1.22 in energy to travel the same distance as a gallon of gas, which currently averages $3.83.
+(Energy.gov, AAA)

 - A Tesla Roadster is faster than most sports cars, with an acceleration speed of 0 to 60 in 1.9 seconds.
 To compare, a Ferrari or Lamborghini accelerates from 0 to 62 in 2.8 to 2.9 seconds.
 (Tesla and Auto Express)